rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/basic-simulation.md

 The package takes a couple of minutes to build the source code in ***turtlebot3*** repository into a running docker container.
 You may analyze the corresponding build logs, which help debug failing builds.
 A flickering yellow dot against the name of the package indicates that the **Build Status** is **New**, while a green dot indicates that the **Build Status** is **Complete**.

-Aditionally, when the **Deploy package** button is automatically enabled it indicates that the ***Turtlebot3 Keyboard Teleoperation*** package is successfully built and is ready to be deployed.
+Additionally, when the **Deploy package** button is automatically enabled, it indicates that the ***Turtlebot3 Keyboard Teleoperation*** package is successfully built and is ready to be deployed.

 ## Deploy Packages
 You will deploy all the packages created in the previous step.